janvmusic/Learning/data-intensive-apps/chapter8.md

 Web systems typically do not use Byzantine fault-tolerant protocols, but simply make the server the authority on deciding what client behavior is and isn't allowed.

+If an attacker can compromise one node, they can probably compromise all of them, because they are probably running the same software.
+Thus traditional mechanisms continue to be the main protection against attackers.
+- Authentication
+- Access Control
+- Encryption
+- Firewalls
+- and so on

+#### Weak forms of lying
+Although, we assume that nodes are generally honest, it can be worth adding mechanisms to software that guard against weak forms of lying

+For example: _invalid messages due to hardware issues_, _software bugs_ & _misconfiguration_

+What can we do for these issues?
+- Checksums of network packages at TCP / UDP level.
+Also if possible add them at application level
+- Public apps must sanitize user inputs
+- Use multiple NTP servers

+### System Model and Reality
+For an algorithm (distributed apps) to be adequate, it needs to be written in a way that does not depend too heavily on the details of the hardware and software configuration on which they run.

+Thus, we somehow need to formalize the kind of faults that we expect to happen in the system.

+We do this definition via: **System Models**.

+#### **System Models Time Guarantees**
+**Synchronous Model** => Assumes bounded network delay, bounded process pauses and bounded clock error.
+It assumes a expected delay on clock, network and pauses, which might not be realistic

+**Partially Synchronous Model** => Behaves like a Synchronous model... most of the time!
+This is a realistic model for most of the systems.

+**Asynchronous model** => It is not allowed to make any timing assumption.
+In fact, it does not even have a clock

+#### **System Models Node Failure Guarantees**
+Three most common are:

+**Crash-stop faults** => Assumes that a node can fail only in one way... _CRASHING_ The node never comes back.

+**Crash-recovery faults** => Assumes that a node can crash at any moment, and perhaps start responding again after some _unknown_ time.
+Non volatile storage is safe but memory storage is lost

+**Byzantine(arbitrary) faults** => Nodes become the Joker and can do anything good or bad.
+Chaos reigns!

+#### **Correctness of an algorithm**
+To define what it means for an algorithm to be correct, we can describe its properties.

+We can write down the properties we want of a distributed algorithm to define what it means to be correct

+An algorithm is correct in some system model if it always satisfies its properties in all situations that we assume may occur in that system model.

+#### Safety and liveness
+There's a small & informal classification for properties, **Liveness** and **Safety**

+**Liveness** refers to **eventuality** such as us, living in this earth may be temporary

+Meanwhile, **Safety** can be defined as _Nothing bad happens_

+**Safety** => If a safety property is violated, then we can point at a particular point in time at which it was broken.
+Once its violated, the damage is already done.

+**Liveness** => It may not hold at some point in time.

+Liveness and Safety help us to deal with difficult.
+Safety properties needs to be **ALWAYS** hold.
+With Liveness we are allowed to have some caveats

+#### **Mapping System Model to real life**
+**Remember** A System model is just a simplified abstraction of reality.

+Proving an algorithm correct does not mean its implementation on a real system will be necessarily always behave correctly.
+But it's always a very good first step!

+## Summary
+In this chapter we have discussed a wide range of problems that might occur in distributed systems, including:
+- Network delays while sending a packet over the network
+- Node clock out of sync
+- The danger of processes pauses

+The fact that such partial failures can occur is the defining characteristic of distributed systems.

+**Important** We try to build tolerance of partial failures into software, so that the system as a whole may continue functioning even when some of its constituent parts are broken

+To tolerate faults, the first step is: _Detect Them_.
+Although, most of the systems don't have an accurate mechanism of detecting whether a node has failed.

+Most distributed algorithms rely on **Timeouts**.

+However, timeouts cannot distinguish between a failure or a delay in the network.

+Nodes depend on _quorum_ protocol to agree on something.

+**Important** If you can avoid opening Pandora's box and simply keep things on a single machine, it is generally worth doing so

+As discussed in this chapter, scalability is not the only reason for wanting to use a distributed system.
+Fault tolerance and low latency(Placing data close to customers) are other reasons too.

 ## Concepts
 **Partial Failure** => Some parts of the system are broken, even though other parts of the system are working fine.